ISEDemoLab/Cloud_Based_Load_Balancers/test/ReadMe.md

 |`radtest...$seq`|The full command to be run, including the variable|
 |`done`|Script end|

-There are 3 NGINX and 3 Traefik scripts, each script wil run against a different Virtual IP (vip) on the respective Load Balancer.
+There are 3 NGINX and 3 Traefik scripts, each script will run against a different Virtual IP (vip) on the respective Load Balancer.

 ## License